 Okey, which IDE do I think is the best?
 I think that Spyder, still, is a great IDE.
 PyCharm does, of course, offer a lot more features.
 If you are running a relatively new computer and is using Linux (e.g., Ubuntu), PyCharm may be the best (almost) free Python IDE.

 On the other hand, if you are using Windows and don’t want to install a lot of Python packages by your self, Spyder you can choose to install either Anaconda or WinPython.

-In conclusion, for scientific use maybe Spyder is the best free Python IDE (for Windows, Linux and OS-X).
-If you are a more general programmer or want to have a lot of features within the interface, PyCharm may be your choice!
+In conclusion, for scientific use maybe Spyder is the best free Python IDE (for Windows, Linux, and OS-X).
+If you are a more general programmer or want to have a lot of features within the user interface, PyCharm may be your choice!